 “The Ontario Environmental Health Advocates will be sending this report to key people in the Quebec, Ontario and federal governments, as well as to researchers and clinicians more broadly,” Varda Burstyn concludes.
 “With huge long COVID numbers now being added to our ME numbers – long COVID is a condition that for many is clinically indistinguishable from ME – and with over a million Canadians with MCS grotesquely neglected, all of us must work to put an end once and for all to the psychologizing of these illnesses.
 Our report can be grasped as a tool in that work, which is now more timely than ever.”

-“The year 2021 was, for the most part, a really good year in MCS studies, advancing understanding in a number of important ways” says environmental health writer and consultant Varda Burstyn, the lead author of Putting the Chemicals Back.
+“The year 2021 was, for the most part, a really good year in MCS studies, advancing understanding in a number of important ways” says environmental health writer and consultant Varda Burstyn, the lead author of Putting the Chemicals Back into Multiple Chemical Sensitivity.
 “A number of important new articles were published.
 But then, we read the report from Quebec’s INSPQ, and the sirens went off.
 Because we realized that if its conclusions were accepted by medical and health authorities, anywhere, people with MCS, as well as ME and other complex diseases, would be imperilled, and all the good work done by so many advocates, researchers and physicians would be endangered.”